DETAILED ACTION

 Claims 1-10 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being which renders the claim indefinite. for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor, or for pre-AIA the applicant regards as the invention.

-Claim 1 recites the limitation "a snap plug attached to or monolithic with a first side of the outer shell", which renders the claim indefinite.
+Claim 1 recites the limitation "snap plug".
 The term "snap plug" is not a common term in the garment art, and it is unclear what is being referred to.
 Is a "snap plug" configured to have a snap fitting feature and can be plugged into a position?
-If that is the case, how can a snap plug be "monolithic with a first side of the outer shell"?
 The specification does not provide a standard for ascertaining the feature, and one of ordinary skill in the art would not be reasonably apprised of the scope of the invention.
-For examination purposes, the examiner has interpreted "snap plug" as a structure in the safety helmet, which is either attached to or monolithic with the outer shell.
+This rejection has been set forth in the Office action mailed 02/05/2026.
+For examination purposes, the examiner has interpreted "snap plug" as a coupling structure in the safety helmet.

 Claim 1 recites the limitation "cam profile", which renders the claim indefinite.
 The term "cam profile" is not a common term in the garment art, and it is unclear what is being referred to.
-For examination purposes, the limitation has been construed to be a track that allows an item to move through.
+For examination purposes, the limitation has been construed to be a track that allows an item to move therethrough.

 The remaining claims each depend from a rejected base claim and are likewise rejected.